 What Is Honey Wine?

-Our mead is not ridiculously sweet.
-If you've tried other meads before and found it to be far too sweet for your taste, then try ours.
+Our mead is not overly or syrupy sweet.
+If you've tried other mead before and found it to be far too sweet for your taste, then try ours.
 Many of our mead recipes are semi-sweet or semi-dry with a crisp, light body, notes of fruit, and a slightly tart, dry finish.

-Our mead is not ridiculously sweet.
-If you've tried other meads before and found it to be far too sweet for your taste, then try ours.
+Our mead is not overly or syrupy sweet.
+If you've tried other mead before and found it to be far too sweet for your taste, then try ours.
 Many of our mead recipes are semi-sweet or semi-dry with a crisp, light body, notes of fruit, and a slightly tart, dry finish.

 Worker honey bees are all females.
 Males do not know how to even feed themselves and their only reason for being in the hive is for reproducing with the queen.
 The males do not have a stinger and they are kicked out of the hive in the fall, because there are no uses for them.